gpoppino/ImgurUploader/README.md

 # imgur.com image uploader
 ## Introduction
-This script uploads images from the file system.
+This script uploads images from the file system to your account at https://imgur.com.
 The names of the file images are passed as arguments to the script like this:

 `python3 uploader.py *.jpg`
 or